How to Fix a Squeaky Door: Simple Steps and the Best Lubricants

-That constant squeaking might wake up a sleeping roommate, disturb a quiet moment, or even make you hesitant to use the door at all, turning a simple action into an annoying ordeal.
+That persistent squeaking can wake up a sleeping roommate, disturb a quiet moment, or even make you hesitant to use the door.
 In rental properties, this problem often stems from old hinges that have dried out or collected dust and grime, causing the metal parts to rub together and create that irritating noise.

-Fixing a squeaky door yourself is a quick and effective way to restore peace and quiet to your home, taking just 5-10 minutes with a can of lubricant like WD-40 and a rag, while also saving you from potential landlord fees for a simple maintenance task that they might charge for if they have to send someone out.
-This guide will walk you through the steps to silence that squeak easily, empowering you to maintain your rental space without violating your lease, so you can enjoy a quieter, more comfortable living environment without the hassle of waiting for a landlord to address the issue.
+Fixing a squeaky door yourself is a quick and effective way to restore peace and quiet to your home, often taking just 5-10 minutes with a can of lubricant like WD-40 and a rag.
+This guide will walk you through the simple ways to fix a squeaky door, empowering you to maintain your rental space without violating your lease, so you can enjoy a quieter, more comfortable living environment without the hassle of waiting for a landlord to address the issue

 What to Consider Before fixing a squeaky door